Suzanne Scholte: Activism

 The Seoul Peace Prize award, instituted in 1990 and given biennially, was declared at the Korea Press Center to honor Scholte for the contributions she made to the cause of North Korean peoples' freedom and human rights and the refugees of Western Sahara.
 She also chairs the U.S.–Western Sahara Association.
 "I feel ashamed, but also, I feel honored.
 It is a great honor to receive this great prize even when I just did what I should do," she said.
 Scholte started her career as the youngest-ever chief-of-staff to a U.S. Member of Congress.
 Before promoting human rights in North Korea, she had worked for the promotion of human rights in the Soviet Union and Cuba.

-In 2011, Scholte, as the president of the Defense Forum Foundation and the North Korea Freedom Coalition, started a project called Operation Rising Eagle to rescue 3 North Koreans stranded in China, mostly orphans who had fled there.
+In 2011, Scholte, as the president of the Defense Forum Foundation and the North Korea Freedom Coalition, started a project called Operation Rising Eagle to rescue three North Koreans stranded in China, mostly orphans who had fled there.
 The operation proved successful, with the three children given asylum in the United States as refugees in 2012.
 Scholte has since been lobbying with the U.S. government to expedite the process of providing asylum to North Korean refugees.

 As chairman of Free North Korea Radio, Scholte has worked with a team of North Korean defectors led by Kim Seong-min to broadcast outside news and information into North Korea.

 As chairman of the North Korea Freedom Coalition, Scholte organizes the annual North Korea Freedom Week to promote the freedom, human rights, and dignity of the North Korean people, which has been held at the end of April every year since 2004.
 She also organizes the annual Save North Korean Refugees Day, which is a worldwide event held every September 24 to mark the day the People’s Republic of China became a signatory to the Refugee Convention, an agreement it violates by forcefully repatriating North Koreans back to North Korea.

 2014 congressional campaign

 In 2014, Scholte announced her intention to run for the U.S. House of Representatives in Virginia's 11th congressional district.
-She won the nomination at a convention on May 11, 2014, and lost against the incumbent Gerry Connolly in the November election.
+She won the Republican nomination at a convention on May 11, 2014, and lost against the Democratic incumbent Gerry Connolly in the November election.